pluskal-lab/DreaMS/README.md

 Source code for the paper ["Emergence of molecular structures from repository-scale self-supervised learning on tandem mass spectra"](https://chemrxiv.org/engage/chemrxiv/article-details/6626775021291e5d1d61967f).

 This GitHub repository is a work in progress.
-We are planning to transform it into a user-friendly Python package during July 2024.
+We are planning to transform it into a user-friendly Python package during July-August 2024.

 ## How to install